trust-nlp/TemporalAssessment/README.md

-# Time Matters: Examine Temporal Effects on Biomedical Language Models
+<img width="1136" alt="time_matters" src="https://github.com/user-attachments/assets/a8fd501a-bdba-4dcd-b7c8-4110790ddf59">

 This repository accompanies the project: [Time Matters: Examine Temporal Effects on Biomedical Language Models](https://arxiv.org/pdf/2407.17638) presented in [AMIA 2024 Annual Symposim](https://amia.org/education-events/amia-2024-annual-symposium)

-It explores how biomedical language models' performance degrades over time due to shifts in data between training and deployment.
-The project covers three biomedical tasks, using performance metrics, data drift measurements, and statistical analyses to quantify the temporal effects.
+The project investigates how biomedical language models' performance degrades over time due to shifts in data between training and deployment.
+It focuses on three key biomedical tasks, employing various data drift measurements, and statistical analyses to quantify the temporal effects and explore the relation between data shift and model performance variation.

-Results show that time impacts model performance, with varying degrees of degradation across tasks.
+This study reveals that time impacts model performance, and data shift could serve as an indicator for determining when model updates are necessary.

-<img width="1136" alt="time_matters" src="https://github.com/user-attachments/assets/a8fd501a-bdba-4dcd-b7c8-4110790ddf59">
+The presentation slides are available for viewing: Time_Matters_Slides_AMIA24.pdf

 # Table of Contents